gitlabhq/terraform-provider-gitlab/website/docs/r/project.html.markdown

   * `group_access_level` - (Optional) Group's sharing permissions.
 See [group members permission][group_members_permissions] for more info.
   Valid values are `guest`, `reporter`, `developer`, `master`.

+* `archived` - (Optional) Whether the project is in read-only mode (archived).
+Repositories can be archived/unarchived by toggling this parameter.

 ## Attributes Reference

 The following additional attributes are exported: